-Understanding business requirements & implementing right revenue model will help you establish your online grocery startup.
+Understanding business requirements & implementing the right revenue model will help you establish your online grocery startup.
 But it is your website that will help you interact with buyers, engage them, and turn them into loyal customers.
-So, it is essential that your website is quick to load, easy to use, mobile friendly, and has following unique features:
+So, it is essential that your website is quick to load, easy to use, mobile-friendly, and has the following unique features:

 Many a time people take the same grocery items home.
 Keeping this common consumer behavior in mind, you should provide your customers the option to save an order to their profile, which they can re-order, instead of adding same items to the cart time & again.

 Grocery shopping is often a family activity, in which different members can have different demands.
 So, it would be quite logical to offer a feature that allows users to share shopping cart with other registered users so that they can add additional products, and get them all delivered in one single order.

 This would be like going the extra mile and will be totally worth it.
 Add some recipe ideas on your website and recommend them on product pages (if the product is one of the ingredients).
 This will definitely catch customers’ attention and might even engage them to buy more items from you.

 These days, it is a common practice among businesses to send discount coupons to make the most out of seasonal sales.
 So it is important that your website has the feature to receive & process these discount coupons.